Shhrreyy/EXP3_Types-of-Operators-/README.md

 ---

 ## 📚 Theory

-Conditional statements allow a program to **make decisions** based on certain conditions.
-The most common forms include:

 - `if` — Executes a block if a condition is true.
 - `else if` — Tests another condition if the previous one was false.